Facts about the animal kingdom

 Black lion

 Panthera leo melanochaitus, referred to more commonly as the Black lion or cape lion, is a subspecies that was declared extinct in 1860.
 Before disappearing completely, this lion species inhabited the southwest of South Africa.
-Little is known about this lion species expect that they weighed between 150 and 250 kilos and lived alone, contrary to common lion packs today.
+Little is known about this lion species except that they weighed between 150 and 250 kilos and lived alone, contrary to common lion packs today.

 The males had a black mane, hence their name.
 The black lion disappeared from the African continent during English colonization, as a result of human attacks.
 Despite its extinction, lions in the Kalahari region are considered to have a genetic load from the black lion species.
+The story of the Black lion serves as a cautionary tale about the impact human activities can have on wildlife species.

 Eurasian cave lion

-Panthera leo spelaea, also referred to as the Eurasian cave lion, was a species that was found in the Iberian Peninsula, England and Alaska.
+Panthera leo spelaea, also referred to as the Eurasian cave lion, was a species that was found in the Iberian Peninsula, England, and Alaska.
 This lion subspecies inhabited the Earth during the Pleistocene, 2.60 million years ago.
 Evidence of its existence lies in cave paintings from 30,000 years ago and fossils.

 In general, its characteristics were similar to those of the current lion at between 2.5 and 3 meters long and 200 kilos in weight.
+The Eurasian cave lion is a fascinating subject of paleontological research, offering insights into the adaptability and evolution of large predators during the Ice Age.

 Primitive cave lion

 The primitive cave lion (Panthera leo fossilis) is another type of lion that became extinct during the Pleistocene.
 This lion species used to reach up to 2.50 meters long and lived in Europe.
 It is part of the oldest extinct feline fossils found in the world.
+The discovery of these fossils has provided valuable information on the evolution of the Panthera genus and the environmental conditions of prehistoric Europe.

 American lion

 Panthera leo atrox, also known as the American lion, was distributed throughout North America.
-Many believe this occured when it arrived through the Bering Strait before the continental drift occurred.
+Many believe this occurred when it arrived through the Bering Strait before the continental drift occurred.
 Additionally, records imply that the American lion may have been the largest lion species in history, having measured almost 4 meters in length, at a weight of between 350 and 400 kilos.

 According to cave paintings found, this subspecies lacked a mane or was very scarce.
 It disappeared during the mass megafauna extinction, which occurred in the Quaternary.
+The American lion's size and unique characteristics make it a subject of great interest in studies of prehistoric wildlife and the factors that led to megafauna extinctions.

 Other extinct lion species